 The lenses can fog up and get splattered in the rain.
 They may not be the best choice for sports or other activities.

 Contact lenses are thin discs of plastic or glass that sit directly on your eye to correct vision.
 There are two types -- soft and hard, also called rigid glass permeable.

 Soft contacts, made of soft plastic, are the most popular type.
-They're more comfortable than hard contacts because they hold more water and do not touch the cornea.
+They're more comfortable than hard contacts because they hold more water and do not sit directly on the cornea.

 There are several types of soft contacts: